speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

               # if you want LearningRateMonitor to generate a single graph
               name: Explicit_Reinit_LR_Scheduler

-As you can observe in the explicit mode :ref:`lr scheduler reinitialization example<advanced-finetuning-lr-example>` below, lr schedulers specified in different finetuning phases can be of differing types.
+As you can observe in the explicit mode :ref:`lr scheduler reinitialization example<advanced-fine-tuning-lr-example>` below, lr schedulers specified in different fine-tuning phases can be of differing types.

 .. code-block:: yaml
   :linenos: